-Before lighting, open the water heater relief valve and run until water flows without the presence of air.
+Before lighting, open the water heater relief valve and/or hot water valve and run until water flows without the presence of air.
 Do not operate the water heater until it if filled with water.
+Warning:Not doing this can result in damage to your hot water heater.